mavjav-edu/pcc_2e/chapter_12/tiy-ch12.md

 tedious, difficult coding and focus on the higher-level logic of game dynamics.

+Resources for spaceship and enemy ship images can be found in [images](./images/images.md).

 ## TRY IT YOURSELF #1

 <span id="ch12exe1"></span>**12-1.
 Blue Sky:** Make a Pygame window with